ron0115/react-smooth-scroll-hook/README.md

 };
 ```

-> Click <a href="https://ron0115.best/react-smooth-scroll-hook/?path=/docs/hook-usescrollwatch--docs" target="_blank">Here</a> to know more and see Demo.

 ### Props

 - **list** `Array({href, offset})`: `href` is elemet selector string, which passing to `querySelector`, such as `#element-id`